Lake of the Ozarks Two-Day Itinerary

 This central Missouri destination appeals to outdoor-lovers.
 The reservoir calls for days on the water.
 No boat?
 No worries: Rent one at the state park marina.
 On shore, two state parks provide the perfect terrain for hiking, biking and horseback riding.

-On the Rise Bakery and Woodfired Bistro's breakfast menu includes baked vanilla bean French toast, lobster and chive omelets, and classic eggs Benedict.
+On the Rise Bakery's breakfast menu includes baked vanilla bean French toast, lobster and chive omelets, and classic eggs Benedict.